chaturaloka/vscode-worklog/README.md

 ## Requirements

-So far, no external depedencies
+So far, No external depedencies

 ## Extension Settings